nataqe/qttests/README.md

 - "user&name@domain.com",
 - "user?name@domain.com",
 - "user+name@domain.com"
-2. Password requirements contain the rule "Cannot contain your email address or name", but client side allows email to be used in password (test testErrorForPasswordEqualsToEmail_shouldContainCorrectText()).
+2. Password requirements contain the rule "Cannot contain your email address or name", but client side allows email to be used in password (test testErrorForPasswordEqualsToEmail_shouldContainCorrectText()) - small inconsistency with the requirements.